 I wrote this post for a reader who was seeking career advice.
-She read a post titled Quitting My Six-Figure Job and wanted to know more about my degree in computer science.
+She read a post titled Quitting My High-Paying Job and wanted to know more about my degree in computer science.

 When I told her I didn’t have a technical degree she responded almost immediately with just one question: “How did you become a software engineer without a CS degree?”
 As I stared at the words in my inbox I decided to write this post.

 If you’ve read this far I wish you the best of luck!
 If you have any questions feel free to leave them below or email me.

 I love to talk about this stuff.
 Embarking on an engineering career is exciting and I love the ride my career took.
 I also love to find fellow techies who took non-traditional paths into software engineering.
 If you have any interesting stories to share please fill out the comment box below.

 You too can become an engineer without a degree.
 Good luck!